Jaspreetsm21/Kickstarter_Funding/README.md

 # Insight

-US,GB and canada are most likely to back the Kickstarter Projects.
+US,GB and Canada are most likely to back the Kickstarter Projects.

-Project under $10,000 are not only more likely to be backed but also has higher chance of achieving their goal.
+Project under $10,000 are not only more likely to be backed but also has a higher chance of achieving their goal.

 # Model Building
 First, I transformed the categorical variables into dummy variables.
-I also split the data into train and tests sets with a test size of 20%.
+I also split the data into train and test sets with a test size of 20%.

 I tried four different models and evaluated them using Precision, Recall and confusion matrix.
-I chose confusion matrix because it is relatively easy to interpret.
+I chose the confusion matrix because it is relatively easy to interpret.

 I tried four different models:

 Linear Logistic – Baseline for the model

-Decision Tree and kneighborsclassifier
+Decision Tree and Kneighborsclassifier

 Random Forest – Again, with the sparsity associated with the data, I thought that this would be a good fit.